rakita/blog/content/blog/007_eth_run/index.md

 ## And more (testing, keys, validations, mev-boost, rpc calls)

-These are a few examples to show what we have and should be expanded.
-We should have one binary that sets up all of this for us and orchestrates binaries.
+One binary to rule them all, that sets up all configs and orchestrates all other binaries.